MurphyPone/murphypone.github.io/src/content/voyager.md

 <br>

-To decode, we take the correct message to correspond to the majority of the bits in our code word.
+To decode, we take the correct message to correspond to the majority of the bits in our codeword.
 The corners adjacent to codeword $000$ are $001, 010, 100$.
 If we "round" according to the majority of bits present, we preserve our target message of $0$.

 This code is **"perfect"** since each corner is used as either a target $\{``000", ``111" \}$ or a correction vector.
 If the receiver of an encoded message observes a correction vector, the decoding component will select the nearest composite codeword target.